 Sunken eyes

-The best way to avoid dehydration is to make sure you get the right amount of fluids and electrolytes.
+The best way to avoid caffeine dehydration is to make sure you get the right amount of fluids and electrolytes.
 While many experts recommend drinking eight 8-ounce cups of water a day, the recommended daily fluid intake varies from person to person.
 Your body weight, activity level, and medical condition can all affect the amount of fluids you need.

 If you’re not sure how much water and electrolytes you need to drink each day, consult a healthcare professional or registered dietitian.
 They can assess your medical history and help determine what your body needs.

-Stay Hydrated With DripDrop
+Stay Hydrated with DripDrop